sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ### Purpose

-To provide IITB with an overarching strategy in the application of the GC Enterprise Architecture Mandatory Principles in the context of obtaining IT Solutions.
+To provide IITB with an overarching strategy in the application of the [GC Mandatory Procedures for Enterprise Architecture Assessments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) and the [Mandatory Procedures on Application Programming Interfaces](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32604), in the context of obtaining IT Solutions.

 The strategy includes:

-1. A **guiding policy**, which serves to clarify the application of the GC Enterprise Architecture Mandatory Procedures for obtaining IT Solutions.
+1. A **guiding policy**, which serves to clarify the application of the GC Mandatory Procedures for [Enterprise Architecture Assessments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) and [on Application Programming Interfaces](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32604) when obtaining IT Solutions in ESDC.
-2. A **coherent set of actions** (an action plan), which serve to operationalize the application of the GC Enterprise Architecture Mandatory Procedures for obtaining an IT Solution within the ESDC IITB context.
+2. A **coherent set of actions** (an action plan), which serve to operationalize the application of the GC Mandatory Procedures for [Enterprise Architecture Assessments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) and [on Application Programming Interfaces](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32604) when obtaining IT Solutions in ESDC.

 The intent behind this strategy is to communicate a decision by the CIO (not yet approved) on a path forward (the Guiding Policy), and what investments are needed to operationalize that decision (the coherent set of actions).